The Environment

 Climate and Weather

-Cordillera’s climate, a function of its low latitude, high elevation, mid-continent location, is one of its best kept secrets.
-Four distinct seasons and 300 + days of full or partial sunshine a year support the wide variety of outdoor activities enjoyed by all.
-In the summer, days are warm and nights are cool.
-Winters bring plenty of snow and cold, but the relatively high zenith of the sun and dry air can make it feel quite warm even on a chilly day.
-Autumn is all about cool winds and changing colors, spring, when new leaves emerge, is called the mud season.
-Weather systems on the west slope of Colorado generally approach from the northwest, but southerly flows are common as well, and there are many localized storms and events.
+Cordillera’s climate—a function of its low latitude, high elevation, mid-continent location—is one of its best kept secrets.
+Four distinct seasons and more than 300 days of full or partial sunshine a year support the wide variety of outdoor activities enjoyed by all who live here.
+In the summer season, warm days and cool nights are the norm.
+Winters bring plenty of snow and colder temperatures, but the relatively high zenith of the sun and dry air can make it feel quite warm even on a chilly day.
+Autumn is all about cool winds and changing colors.
+Spring, when new leaves emerge, is affectionately called mud season by locals.
+Weather systems in this part of Colorado generally approach from the northwest, but southerly flows are common as well, and there are many localized storms and events.
 Precipitation in Cordillera ranges from 15 to 25 inches a year, falling predominantly as snow in the winter.

 Views

 On any clear evening in Cordillera, the stars can be breathtaking.
-Residential lots and open spaces are generally isolated from urban light sources, and homeowners enjoy and strive to preserve the area’s dark night sky.
-Consistent with Eagle County building code requirements, outdoor light fixtures are required to be shielded and/or downcast, and lighting of landscaped areas is discouraged.
+Residential lots and open spaces are generally isolated from urban light sources, and homeowners enjoy the area’s magnificent nighttime views.
+Consistent with Eagle County building code requirements, outdoor light fixtures are required to be shielded or downcast, and lighting of landscaped areas at night is discouraged to preserve Cordillera’s notable dark night sky.

 Wildlife

-Cordillera provides excellent wildlife habitat and is home to healthy populations of mammals and birds common to the central Rockies.
-Local wildlife is beautiful and intriguing, but it is fragile and easily disturbed, and if approached some species can be dangerous.
+Cordillera provides excellent wildlife habitat and is home to healthy populations of mammals and birds common to the Central Rockies.
+Local wildlife is beautiful and intriguing, but it is fragile and easily disturbed, and some species can be dangerous if approached.
 Caution and care are warranted in order to live in harmony with our forest friends.
-Big game animals include mule deer, elk, black bears, and the rare moose.
+Big game animals in Cordillera include mule deer, elk, black bears, and the rare moose.
 Coyotes and fox are common.
 Mountain lions are found wherever there are deer, but they are shy and rarely observed during the day; the same is true of bobcats.
 Pets can mysteriously disappear in wildland areas like Cordillera, and keeping them in a kennel or close with you on a leash is very much for their safety.

 Smaller mammals include squirrels, chipmunks, rabbits, and marmots.
-There are skunks, racoons and nocturnal pine martens, and you might also encounter a porcupine in the lodgepole forests.
+There are skunks, racoons, and nocturnal pine martens, and you might also encounter a porcupine in the lodgepole forests.
 Seeing an ermine (short-tailed weasel) is a special treat, especially in the winter when its fur is white.
-Birds are everywhere in Cordillera, and include hawks, turkeys, owls, flickers, finches, jays, robins, woodpeckers, grosbeaks, and everyone’s favorite, the chickadee.
-This is a short list of the birds that might be seen.
+Birds are everywhere in Cordillera, and they include hawks, turkeys, owls, flickers, finches, jays, robins, woodpeckers, grosbeaks, and everyone’s favorite, the chickadee.
+Many more birds than those on this brief list pass through Cordillera’s skies.

 More About Wildlife

-It is illegal to place food or salt outdoors in a manner that attracts unwanted wildlife, and even bird feeders and barbeque grills can be problematic in this regard.
-Bears are of particular concern.
-While they generally attempt to avoid people, bears are not easily frightened, and they are always hungry.
+While bears generally attempt to avoid people, they are not easily frightened, and they are always hungry.
 If a bear begins to associate a location with food, he or she may visit with increasing frequency.
-Bears are strong, persistent, and quite resourceful at gaining entrance to garages, homes, and even vehicles if they believe a meal is possible.
+Bears are strong, persistent, and quite resourceful at gaining entrance to garages, homes, and even vehicles if they believe they might find food.
 Doors with lever-style handles should be locked at all times, and food and garbage should never be located where it can be accessed by any wildlife.
+It is illegal to place food or salt outdoors in a manner that attracts unwanted wildlife, and even bird feeders and barbeque grills can be problematic in this regard.

 Big game species, if encountered, should be treated with caution.
-Elk and deer can be aggressive if approached, and moose are downright mean.
+Elk and deer can be aggressive if approached, and moose can be extremely dangerous.
 When encountering a bear or lion around your home or on the trail, make sure it has room to move away.
-Stand tall and gather together to look as big as possible.
-Loud noises like shouting or banging on a pot or using an air horn can be used to hasten their exit.
-Do not run, but if the bear or lion stands its ground, it is time to back away.
+Stand tall or gather together with others to look as big as possible.
+Loud noises like shouting or banging on a pot or using an air horn can be used to encourage the animal to exit.
+Do not run, but if a bear or lion stands its ground, it is time to back away.
 Be especially careful if cubs are present.
-In the event of an incident, notify Cordillera Public Safety who will in turn notify Colorado Parks and Wildlife.
+In the event of an incident, notify Cordillera Public Safety, who will in turn notify Colorado Parks and Wildlife.
 If a bear becomes tagged as a nuisance, it usually does not turn out well for the bear.